andyvroberts/apricot/DataZonesA.md

 # Big Data Management Example A
 Although there is no single data zoning taxonomy, many varieties of data zone names and conventions exist.
 However, in abstract the following 3 data lake zones are usually represented.
 These can be thought of visually as layers:
 1. Ingestion Layer
-2. Warehouse/Lakehouse Layer
+2. Lakehouse Layer
 3. Consumer Layer

 ## 1. Ingestion Layer
+The Ingestion Layer is a collection of all data to be centralised, whether it will be used by any data consumers or not.

 In a Lakehouse appliance or ecosystem, the ingestion layer represents the data lake, in that it is an immutable store of all source data being ingested.
 The period of immutability can be months, years or infinite (although cost can become a factor in large-scale environments).
 This data remains unprocessed, uncomformed and free of any changes or corrections.
 In this way, any Lakehouse datasets/marts can always be fully rebuilt.
 Additionally, original data formatting is never lost and the lake contains an archive of data that can be useful for many scenarios such as historical analysis, business process replay, or to restore data to operational systems which need recovery.

 Ingestion layer data needs to be protected from changes, deletions and updates.
 The purpose of this layer is not to makes sense of the data, or to apply context.
 It is only to store/persist the data in a way that it can be predictably discovered and used by processes which require it.

-The most common method of enabling improved data governance and data management for Ingest layers, is to create a well-understood partition scheme.
+The most common method of enabling this type of improved data governance and data management for Ingest layers, is to create a well-understood partition scheme.
 On data lake file systems (large-scale object stores,  HDFS, etc.), this equates to a folder structure.
 ```bash
 ├── Ingest Layer